top of page

 There was hand sanitiser on entry and unrestricted movement throughout the church.
 It was fascinating seeing how things had been set out for worship that morning.
 There are no pews here, just modern stacking chairs.
 Most of the chairs had been removed, with those remaining set out in a pattern so that each was two metres away from the next.
 Chairs were set out both in the nave and the south aisle.

 Standing at the chancel and looking to the west, at the arrangement of chairs; this was the first time that I had seen a church set up for the ‘new normal’ worship.
 How strange in looked!
-This is being typed on the first day of 2021 and how quickly we get used to something new.
-Sitting here now it would now seem really strange to go back to how we used to be; sitting with chairs in a row, and actually sitting next to someone.
-How strange and worrying!
+Within a few weeks it wasn't strange anymore and when we reverted back to how things were originally a few months later, that also appeared strange!

 To be in a church, or anywhere else for that matter, without first sanitising hands; once inside peering through steamed up glasses or glasses off entirely and ensuring that correct distancing was maintained would seem really strange now.
 We adapt and move on!